thillRobot/carla_simulator/docs/ros_bridge.md

     Requirement already satisfied: pip in ./carla-py37/lib/python3.7/site-packages (20.1.1
 ```

-This warning suggests upgrading pip
+If you install a package thie warning suggests upgrading pip

 ```
 WARNING: You are using pip version 20.1.1; however, version 21.3.1 is available.
 You should consider upgrading via the '/home/<USER>/.venv/carla-py37/bin/python3.7 -m pip install --upgrade pip' command.
 ```

+Upgrade pip

 ```
 pip install --upgrade pip